ammohseni/nah-audit-companion/README.md

   correction at a time, applying it only after explicit author approval.

 ## Claim map
+The claim map is derived from the latest manuscript and serves only as an auditing interface, supporting checks against [mathematical checkpoints](project/knowledge/nah/THEOREM_LEDGER.md) drawn from primary sources.

 [![Manuscript claim map](project/reports/CLAIM_NETWORK.svg)](project/reports/CLAIM_NETWORK.svg)

+Dashed arrows show connections inferred by AI between claims already present in the manuscript; they do not indicate AI generated content.
 ## Use

 Send the commands below as messages to the assistant, not at the shell prompt.